 - Add the tomatoes and tamarind then stir for about five minutes until the masala is thick and glossy.
 The oil should be separating from the paste.

 - Add the lamb and coat with the masala.
 Fry for two minutes, stirring often.
-Reduce the heat and simmer the lamb, uncovered, stirring often, for 40 minutes or until cooked through and tender.
+Reduce the heat and simmer the lamb, uncovered and stirring often, for 40 minutes or until cooked through and tender.

-- Puree the reserved lentil and vegetable mix, and add to the lamb.
+- Puree or mash the reserved lentil and vegetable mix and add to the lamb.
 Bring the mixture up to a simmer, and cook for 10 minutes, stirring frequently to stop lentils sticking to bottom of the pan.
 Taste and add salt, if required.

 - Remove from heat, place in warmed serving dish, sprinkle with coriander and mint leaves and serve.